kibo1no1shirei-kan/GoogleTakeIn/README.md

 # GoogleTakeIn
-This repo is for importing csv files related to youtube data.
+This repo is for importing csv files related to google take out data.